bittosedoo/bittosedoo/README.md

 - 🌱 I’m currently learning Software Engineering at ALX
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me sedoo.software.alx@gmail.com
-- 🌱 I’m currently doing short specialization as a Backend Engineer.
+- 🌱 I’m currently doing a short specialization as a Backend Engineer.
 - 🌱 Working on Data Structures and Algorithms in C. Check out **[here](https://github.com/bittosedoo/C-Data-Structures-Algorithms)**.
 Feel free to contribute via PR.